pipfrosch/pipfrosch-jquery/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Use an updated version of jQuery with your WordPress powered website.
+Use jQuery 3.5.1 and jQuery Migrate 3.3.0 with your WordPress powered website.

-== Versioning Scheme ==
-Versions use an `Major.Minor.Patch scheme`. `Patch` is incremented by one when a minor change is made, such as adding new language support.
-Generally you can ignore upgrading plugin with a `Patch` bump. `Minor` is incremented by one when a bug is fixed or when an update to jQuery or the jQuery Migrate plugin is made that is not a substantial jQuery change.
-When the `Minor` is bumped, `Patch` will reset to `0`.
-Generally you should upgrade when `Minor` is bumped.
-`Major` will be incremented when there is an upgrade to jQuery that is significant in nature.
-Both `Minor` and `Patch` are reset to `0` when `Major` is bumped.
-Generally you should test an update to `Major` before updating on a production system just in case some of your jQuery code needs tweaks before deployment.

 == Description ==
-The jQuery that current ships as part of WordPress is (as of 5.4.1) an older version of jQuery.
+The jQuery that current ships as part of WordPress is (as of WP 5.4.1) an older version of jQuery.
 As in ancient.
-This plugins allows you to instead use a much more modern of jQuery, with optional compatibility for scripts that need the older jQuery calls.
+This plugin allows you to instead use a much more modern of jQuery, with optional compatibility for scripts that need the older jQuery calls.

-This plugin also optionally allows you to securely select a public CDN for jQuery including the appropriate SubResource Integrity (SRI) and CrossOrigin attributes.
+This plugin also optionally allows you to securely select a public CDN for jQuery including the appropriate Subresource Integrity (SRI) and CrossOrigin attributes.
 Using a CDN can speed up the loading of your website as there is a good chance a client visiting your website already has the identical file in their browser cache and does not need to fetch it again.

-When a CDN is used, a small amount of code is added to provide a fallback where jQuery and the jQuery Migrate plugin are served from your site if either the CDN can not be reached by the client or if the SRI check fails.
+When a CDN is used, a small amount of code is added to your pages to provide a fallback where jQuery and the jQuery Migrate plugin are served from your site if either the CDN can not be reached by the client or if the SRI check fails.

-If you know you do not need the jQuery Migrate plugin, you can disable that.
+If you know you do not need the jQuery Migrate plugin, you can disable that plugin, but keep in mind that some themes and plugins do use jQuery code that needs it.

 The updated jQuery will not replace the core jQuery for administration pages.
 This is to avoid potential breakage of administrative pages.